AttalliAyoub/Flutter_easy_cart_animation/README.md

 # 🎬Easy Cart Animation

+# You can change the duration with this clone

 Easy Cart Animation provides you an easy animated widget when adds a product to your cart.